billybil/strp_hw/README.md

 View the `fulfillment.txt` file to see a log of the Stripe IDs of the successful payments.

 ## Thanks!
-Hopefully that was helpful and guided you through everything you need.
+Hopefully that was helpful and guided you through everything you needed.
 Please reach out to me at `bil.nguyen@gmail.com` if you have any questions or if you were blocked anywhere.